qt37t247/HabitatLossGenetics/README.md

 ## Workflow

-Create a folder for each scenario
+Create a folder for each scenario and name it "SCENARIONAME" (to be variable according to what you want to name each scenario)

 In each folder, you should have: